top of page

 Dwarfs Rats in the UK

-This is in part due to their lack of availability to the general public, and any information given about rats by large chain shops, British based YouTube channels, or websites dedicated to pet owning and sales, doesn’t include information about dwarfs.
+relevant to the availability of standard-sized rats, and any information given about rats by large chain shops, British-based YouTube channels, or websites dedicated to pet owning and sales, doesn’t include information about dwarfs.

 There is some scepticism among British pet owners, particularly on Facebook, about whether or not dwarfs truly exist.
 Some go as far as to label those who claim to breed dwarf rats as scammers.
 However, dwarfs are recognised by several major rat clubs worldwide.
-Either as a provisional standard or a recognised standard.

 These rats will never breed true and will never produce dwarfs.
 They are, by all accounts, a scam.